Angela Nicholson and the AP team run through the best camera bags for photographers and videographers to buy, with options for all budgets.

 - 13in laptop sleeve

 This smart and affordable backpack is a great choice for a day trip with a mirrorless camera.
-It’s split into two sections, the top half for personal effects and the bottom half for your camera gear.
+Split into two sections, the top half is for personal effects and the bottom half for camera gear.
 The camera section has enough room for a body and three lenses up to 19cm long.
+It has 12L capacity.

-Meanwhile, the unpadded top section is perfect for carrying an extra layer or two, your packed lunch or overnight essentials.
-There’s also a collection of internal pockets to house your purse/wallet, travel documents and spare batteries.
+I liked the unpadded top section, it is perfect for carrying an extra layer or two, a packed lunch or overnight essentials.
+There’s also a collection of internal pockets for personal effects and spare batteries.
 In addition, there are external pockets on either side to hold a drink or compact tripod.

 Read our Manfrotto Street Slim Backpack review.